 A satellite image shows Typhoon Ampil move past the Kanto region on Friday afternoon. | METEOROLOGICAL AGENCY

-While the storm is not forecast to make landfall, it will impact the Kanto-Koshin, Tohoku and Tokai regions on Friday at its peak intensity, with the weather agency warning of fierce winds, high waves, landslides and flooding.
+While the storm will not make landfall, its impacts are being felt in the Kanto-Koshin, Tohoku and Tokai regions as it reaches its peak intensity, with the weather agency warning of fierce winds, high waves, landslides and flooding.

 As Japan approaches the end of the Bon summer holiday, Ampil is wreaking havoc on transportation networks, stranding travelers returning home.
 Over 900 flights have been canceled to and from Narita and Haneda airports, according to an NHK tally.
 The Tokaido Shinkansen has been suspended for the entire day between Tokyo and Nagoya, while services on the Tohoku, Yamagata, and Joetsu shinkansen lines have been scaled back, according to JR East.